What is an employee engagement score? What does a good score look like?

 While there is no universal standard or fixed threshold for a "good" score, there are some general considerations to help interpret and evaluate engagement scores:

-- Internal comparison: An effective way to assess the engagement score is by comparing it to previous scores within the organization.
+- Internal comparison: An effective way to assess the level of engagement scale score is by comparing it to previous scores within the organization.
 Tracking engagement trends over time allows organizations to gauge progress and improvement.

 - External comparison: Benchmarking against industry standards or similar organizations can provide valuable insights.
 Industry-specific surveys or reports may provide average engagement scores, allowing for a comparison to determine how the organization fares about its peers.